General Electric: End Of The World As We Know It Arrives

 What happened?

-It’s the end of the world as we know it at general Electric (NYSE: GE).
+It’s the end of the world as we know it at General Electric (NYSE: GE).
 Monday morning, the company announced Trian Fund founding partner Ed Garden will be appointed to the board.
 Garden will replace Robert Lane, who is retiring for health reasons.
-What’s more, it was announced on Friday the CFO and three vice chairs will be stepping down.
+What’s more, it was announced on Friday that the CFO and three vice chairs will be stepping down.
 Jamie Miller, currently CEO of GE Transportation, will become the new CFO effective November 1st.
 Current CFO and vice chair Jeffrey Bornstein will exit the company on December 31st after serving 28 years.
-Along with Bornstein, vice chairs Beth Comstock and John Rice will retire effective Dec.
-31st as well.
-These departures closely follow on news of the retirement of Chairman Jeffrey Immelt.
+Along with Bornstein, vice chairs Beth Comstock and John Rice will retire effective December 31st as well.
+These departures closely follow news of the retirement of Chairman Jeffrey Immelt.
 Trian owns about 1% of GE.
 Garden stated:

 "I am disappointed by the recent performance of GE's stock.
 But I continue to believe that GE represents an attractive long-term investment opportunity with significant upside."

-JPMorgan (NYSE: JPM) is calling the executive departures a "clear negative" for the company.
+J.P.
+Morgan is calling the executive departures a "clear negative" for the company.
 I beg to differ.
-In the following piece I make my case.
+In the following piece, I make my case.

 This was to be expected

-JPMorgan calling the management shake-up “a clear negative” doesn’t make any sense to me.
-It is interesting that the only news to come out of JPMorgan is the headline.
-My question is… Why would this be a clear negative?
+J.P.
+Morgan calling the management shake-up “a clear negative” doesn’t make any sense to me.
+It is interesting that the only news to come out of J.P.
+Morgan is the headline.
+My question is... why would this be a clear negative?
 I see it as a clear positive.
-The new CEO Flannery is cleaning house.
-Whenever a CEO takes over they always want to shake things up.
-It gets managements blood pumping.
+New CEO Flannery is cleaning house.
+Whenever a CEO takes over, they always want to shake things up.
+It gets management's blood pumping.
 There is never anything negative with getting a new set of eyes on a subject.

 Flannery not making change would be negative

-I believe if Flannery did not make some management changes that would be a major negative.
-If he did not make any management changes I would be wondering what is he really does to fix the problems of the past?
-I guess JPMorgan could infer from the changes that there may be some major issues with these business units.
+I believe if Flannery did not make some management changes, that would be a major negative.
+If he did not make any management changes, I would be wondering what he is really doing to fix the problems of the past.
+I guess J.P.
+Morgan could infer from the changes that there may be some major issues with these business units.
 Maybe there is.
 Yet, that information is already known.
 That is why Immelt stepped down.
-Maybe if the management changes came out of the blue, but they did not.
+Maybe if the management changes came out of the blue - but they did not.
 Furthermore, this just proves the stock has reached the point of maximum pessimism.

-The stock is at two year low
+The stock is at a two-year low

-The stock has reached a two year low, trading at $23.50 as we speak.
-At this point I posit the worse of the news is now priced in.
+The stock has reached a two-year low, trading at $23.50 as we speak.
+At this point, I posit the worse of the news is now priced in.

 Current Chart

-The drop of in the share price of 3.7% has increased the dividend yield to over 4%.
+The drop in the share price of 3.7% has increased the dividend yield to over 4%.
 This has my contrarian instincts kicking in.
 The narrative is completely negative at this point.
 I see this final 4% drop below the $24 mark as potentially the final capitulation of sellers.

 Major Support at $23.50

 I have been pounding the table that $24 is the line in the sand.
 This is due to the fact that is the point at which General Electric’s dividend reaches 4%.
-Nonetheless, on a purely technical basis, $23.50 is major support.
-If the stock is able to withstand this latest selloff without breaking below the $23.50 mark, I am looking for the stock to bounce back.
+Nonetheless, on a purely technical basis, $23.50 is a major support.
+If the stock is able to withstand this latest sell-off without breaking below the $23.50 mark, I am looking for it to bounce back.
 I have not heard any other pundit, analyst, or author purport this fact.
 That is how I like it.
-This is the exact time to start a position according to famed contrarian investor Sir John Templeton.
+This is the exact time to start a position, according to famed contrarian investor Sir John Templeton.

-Buy at point of maximum pessimism
+Buy at the point of maximum pessimism

 Sentiment in the stock is at all-time lows.
-In fact, we may have reached Templeton’s famous buying signal the “point of maximum pessimism.”
-The stock is solidly in correction territory dropping over 20% year-to-date.
+In fact, we may have reached Templeton’s famous buying signal, the “point of maximum pessimism.”
+The stock is solidly in correction territory dropping over 20% year to date.
 Even so, with Flannery’s “reset” of the numbers still to come, I can’t unequivocally say that the bottom is in.
-Flannery will kitchen sink the quarter and lower guidance on November 13th.
-If Flannery lowers expectations too much, further downside in the stock may still lie ahead.
+Flannery will kitchen-sink the quarter and lower guidance on November 13th.
+If he lowers expectations too much, further downside in the stock may still lie ahead.
 Even so, I am not sure how much further it would fall at this point with the dividend yield standing at above 4%.
 There are other downside risks as well.

 Downside Risks